tactics-osrs/Virus-Scanner/README.md

 ## Note
 - Ensure that Windows Defender is installed and operational for the script to work effectively.

--This scrtipt will only work on Windows 11+.
+- This scrtipt will only work on Windows 11+.